A loose guide for Neurodivergent learners and students

 :

-This page is intermittedly updated, amended and added to.
+This page is intermittedly updated, amended, added to and is considered a 'live' document.

 #BetterEducationForNeurodivergentLearners #BetterEducationalForThoseWithInvisableDisabilities #DutyOfCare #BetterEducationForAll #Parity #StudentAutonomy #LearnerAutonomy